knuesel/typst-minideck/notes.md

 * a dict-merge function that checks that the second dict has no new fields and panic if it has (e.g. for overriding palette with a partial user palette)

+* show rule for raw to split on some `pause` line and generate subslides, to allow using pause in e.g. codly and algorithmic

 # Readme updates:

 * add images